 Implement controls (in keeping with the requirements of the safety, security and general requirements of the system) that enforce these practices and procedures to ensure that the vulnerabilities do not affect the safety and security of the system under development.

-Tool vendors follow this document by providing tools that diagnose the vulnerabilities described in this document.
-Tool vendors also document to their users those vulnerabilities that cannot be diagnosed by the too.
+Tool vendors should adhere to this document by providing tools that diagnose the vulnerabilities described in this document.
+Tool vendors should also document for their users those vulnerabilities that cannot be diagnosed by the tools.

-Programmers and software designers follow to this document by following the architectural and coding guidelines of their organization, and by choosing appropriate mitigation techniques when a vulnerability is not avoidable.
+Programmers and software designers should adhere to this document by observing the architectural and coding guidelines of their organization, and by choosing appropriate mitigation techniques when a vulnerability is not avoidable.

 5. Language concepts, common guidance